ankitsendhav8/sndk_task_june/README.md

-- sndk-backend : Contains backend api code which have express framwork
+- sndk-backend : Contains backend api code which have express framework
 - sndk-front-task : Contains front end code which is created using angular
 - sndk-task.sql : contains database query